The Ultimate Tattoo Aftercare Guideâââââââ

 After all, you got a tattoo to express yourself and you certainly don't want to spend the rest of your life keeping it under wraps, right?

 Looking after your tattoo isn't hard but will require diligence and effort so be prepared for that before you even enter the tattoo parlour and you'll be ready to take care of your ink forever.

 In summary, proper aftercare requires keeping the tattoo moist and watching it for signs of infections and problems.

 The most important thing you can do when you have a new tattoo is to follow the instructions of your tattoo artist to the letter.

 He or she knows their stuff and are giving you aftercare advice because they are experienced and know what they're talking about.

 Failing to follow the tips of your tattoo artist can result in infections, improper healing and other issues that we know you want to avoid.

-Often, you tattoo artist will give you written care instructions and keeping them handy for easy reference is the best way to make sure you are getting it right.
+Often, your tattoo artist will give you written care instructions and keeping them handy for easy reference is the best way to make sure you are getting it right.

-An infection as a result of a tattoo can be life threatening as it can lead to a blood infection or sepsis.
+Infection as a result of a tattoo can be life-threatening as it can lead to a blood infection or sepsis.

 It's vitally important to follow the aftercare instructions from your tattoo artist, but if you notice any signs or symptoms of an infection, seek medical treatment immediately.